phoeenniixx/phoeenniixx/README.md

 # Open-source contributor

-I’m Aryan Saini, an AI/ML developer and IT student at ABV IIITM Gwalior.
-My work focuses on artificial intelligence, machine learning, and neural networks, with an emphasis on building practical, well-engineered solutions.
+I'm Aryan Saini, a final-year Integrated B.Tech + M.Tech student at ABV-IIITM Gwalior.
+I'm a Core Developer at sktime and maintainer of pytorch-forecasting.
+I work on ML tooling and framework engineering: library architecture, API design, release management and code review, alongside neural architecture implementation and LLM pipelines.
 I enjoy working on challenging problems, learning new techniques, and keeping up with advances in the field.
 Alongside academics, I actively contribute to projects and open-source work in the AI ecosystem.

 * 🌍  I'm based in India
 * 🤝  I'm open to collaborating on Machine Learning projects